 Judicial conduct | 2-8% | 1-4 |

-Lawyers duties to the public and the legal system | 2-4% | 1-4 |
+Lawyers duties to the public and the legal system | 2-4% | 1-2 |

 Total scored questions | 50 |

-Regulation of the legal profession
+Regulation of the Legal Profession

 This topic also extends to legal malpractice and professional misconduct.
-Often, professional misconduct leads to some disciplinary action and usually finds the lawyer's actions dishonest or done in a way that fails to meet their lawyer-client obligations.
+Often, professional misconduct leads to some disciplinary action and usually finds a lawyer's actions dishonest or done in a way that fails to meet their lawyer-client obligations.
 According to the ABA's Model Rules, harassment, discrimination, and fraud are all examples of professional misconduct.

 Similarly, legal malpractice, such as failing to meet deadlines or file a claim within the statute of limitations, failure to appear in court, or severe misinterpretation of the law, can all lead to a legal malpractice claim.
-Not every instance of a lawyer's actions may be considered malpractice; sometimes, cases can’t be won despite all the correct steps being taken.
+Not every instance of a lawyer's actions may be considered malpractice.
+Sometimes, cases can’t be won despite all the correct steps being taken.
 An unfavorable outcome is not an example of legal malpractice, just when gross negligence is involved.

 A lawyer may face sanctions in cases of legal malpractice and professional misconduct.
 A sanction is a monetary fine that the lawyer is responsible for paying.
 Depending on the offense committed, a lawyer may face suspension, requiring them to submit an ethics examination before re-entering the court.
 In worse scenarios, permanent disbarment takes away their right to practice law.
 Generally speaking, though, most states will disbar someone for only a couple of years.